bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.27 =
+We updated all functionality for wordpress 4.2.2.
+BWS plugins section was updated.

 = V1.26 =
 Auto core update was fixed.
 Recipient email address setting was fixed.